mwaskom/seaborn/doc/installing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 The seaborn codebase is pure Python, and the library should generally install
 without issue.
-Occasionally, difficulties will arise because its dependencies
+Occasionally, difficulties will arise because the dependencies
 include compiled code and link to system libraries.
 These difficulties
 typically manifest as errors on import with messages such as ``"DLL load
 failed"``.
 To debug such problems, read through the exception trace to